-He is currently supported in his role by a Deputy and three Corporate Directors and has regular access to and contact with the Leader of the Council and the Executive, through formal meetings of the Executive and informal Joint Management Team meetings.
-The Chief Executive supports the Business and Transformation Scrutiny Panel and currently has direct line management responsibilities for Customer Services, Revenues & Benefits and ICT Services.
+They are currently supported in their role by a Deputy and three Corporate Directors and has regular access to and contact with the Leader of the Council and the Executive, through formal meetings of the Executive and informal Joint Management Team meetings.
+The Chief Executive supports the Business and Transformation Scrutiny Panel and currently has direct line management responsibilities for Customer Services and ICT Services.